 During his three years of performance training at the Australian National Academy of Music (ANAM) with Dr Robin Wilson, Elliott has developed his craft and expanded his understanding of music.
 His concurrent Masters research project on Brahms' violin sonatas (through ANAM and Griffith University, commenced in 2019) examines the radically different performance style of the 19th-century, and what this might mean for modern musicians today.
 After spending most of 2020 interstate, Elliott is looking forward to being back in Melbourne for a seventh semester at ANAM — a valuable opportunity to continue developing skills of effective musical communication in performance contexts.

-Musician Beneficiary Support generously provided by Philip Bacon AM
+Musician Beneficiary Support generously provided by ANAMprimo - Philip Bacon AM

 Elliott plays an A. E. Smith violin, jointly owned by and on loan to ANAM from Janet Holmes à Court AC and ANAM Alumna Christina Katsimbardis.
 It is being progressively purchased for ANAM with the support to date of Gilbert George, George Georgiou, Peter Ingram, Maria Kailis and an anonymous donor.
 We welcome contributions towards the purchase of this important instrument.